kubekub/kubekub.com/content/blog/openshift-4-local.md

 crc start
 ```

-The command will require access to a download token, with a free RedHat developer suscription you can have it.
+The command will require access to a download token, with a free RedHat developer subscription you can have it.

 Once started, the cluster will be accessible on https://console-openshift-console.apps-crc.testing